- Does going to work seem unbearable or cause extreme anxiety and stress?

 3 Types of Sexual Harassment in Wisconsin

-It is quid pro quo sexual harassment when employment decisions or expectations (e.g. if you are hired, terminated, promoted, demoted, which shift or tasks you’re assigned) are based on whether you grant or deny sexual favors or romantic relationships.
+It is quid pro quo sexual harassment when employment decisions or expectations (e.g. if you are hired, terminated, promoted, demoted, which shift or tasks you’re assigned) are based on whether an employee grants or denies sexual favors or romantic relationships.

 Examples of quid pro quo sexual harassment include:

-- Demanding you perform sexual favors in order to receive a promotion or raise
+• Demanding an employee perform sexual favors in order to receive a promotion or raise

-- Disciplining, demoting, or firing you after ending a romantic or sexual relationship
+• Disciplining, demoting, or firing an employee after ending a romantic or sexual relationship

-- Changing work standards, shift assignments, or job duties after you repeatedly refuses to go on a date
+• Changing work standards, shift assignments, or job duties after an employee repeatedly refuses to go on a date

-It is hostile work environment sexual harassment when unwelcome verbal or physical sexual conduct that is severe enough to interfere with your work performance or be intimidating, hostile, or offensive to a reasonable person.
+It is hostile work environment sexual harassment when unwelcome verbal or physical sexual conduct is severe enough to interfere with an employee’s work performance or is intimidating, hostile, or offensive to a reasonable person.

 It is sexual harassment if conduct falls into any 1 of the 5 categories outlined in the definition of sexual harassment, including: